Spencerk13/kingsbury_resume/docs/index.md

 - 1 semester of C++
 - 1 year of Java
 - 1 year of Electric Circuit Analysis
+- Have Knowledge With Arduino Boards

 ## Related Experience

 `September 2021 - December 2021`
 __Electric Engineer Teacher's Assistant__, BYU-Idaho
 - Taught an electric circuit lab to students